Table of Contents

 What can I do if I have taken or have given my child a home remedy that has lead?

-Call your doctor, clinic, or local health department for more information.
-You can reach the health department at 707-784-8070.
+Call your doctor to request a blood lead test.
 Medical information is confidential.
-Your health is the main concern.
-You can also call the California Poison Control System at 1-800-222-1222 or visit their website at http://www.calpoison.org/ for more information.
+You can also call the California Poison Control System at 1-800-222-1222 or visit their website at http://www.calpoison.org/.
 They are available 24 hours/day, 7 days/week, and 365 days a year to answer your questions and help in an emergency.
 Language interpreters are available.

 Lead in Imported Ceramics